Environmentalism: 20th century

-In 1962, Silent Spring by American biologist Rachel Carson was published.
 The book cataloged the environmental impacts of the indiscriminate spraying of DDT in the US and questioned the logic of releasing large amounts of chemicals into the environment without fully understanding their effects on human health and ecology.
 The book suggested that DDT and other pesticides may cause cancer and that their agricultural use was a threat to wildlife, particularly birds.

 The resulting public concern led to the creation of the United States Environmental Protection Agency in 1970 which subsequently banned the agricultural use of DDT in the US in 1972.
 The limited use of DDT in disease vector control continues to this day in certain parts of the world and remains controversial.
 The book's legacy was to produce a far greater awareness of environmental issues and interest into how people affect the environment.
 With this new interest in environment came interest in problems such as air pollution and petroleum spills, and environmental interest grew.
-New pressure groups formed, notably Greenpeace and Friends of the Earth (US), as well as notable local organisations such as the Wyoming Outdoor Council, which was founded in 1967.
+New pressure groups formed, notably Greenpeace and Friends of the Earth (US), as well as notable local organizations such as the Wyoming Outdoor Council, which was founded in 1967.
+Greenpeace was created in 1971 as an organization that believed that political advocacy and legislation were ineffective or inefficient solutions and supported non-violent action.
+From 1962 to 1998, the environmental movement founded 772 national organizations in the United States.

 In the 1970s, the environmental movement gained rapid speed around the world as a productive outgrowth of the counterculture movement.

 The world's first political parties to campaign on a predominantly environmental platform were the United Tasmania Group of Tasmania, Australia, and the Values Party of New Zealand.
 The first green party in Europe was the Popular Movement for the Environment, founded in 1972 in the Swiss canton of Neuchâtel.
 The first national green party in Europe was PEOPLE, founded in Britain in February 1973, which eventually turned into the Ecology Party, and then the Green Party.